UCSBCarpentry/2019-05-09-UCSB-SW-Carpentry/README.md

 # UCSB Software Carpentry Workshop repo based on Carpentry's workshop-template
+# 3/13/2019 this ReadMe edited to refect how to customize a UCSB workshop
+# if you cloned this existing Python workshop from a previous UCSB repo

-This repository is The Carpentries' ([Software Carpentry][swc-site], [Data Carpentry][dc-site], and [Library Carpentry][lc-site]'s) template for creating websites for workshops.
+This repository is based on The Carpentries' ([Software Carpentry][swc-site], [Data Carpentry][dc-site], and [Library Carpentry][lc-site]'s) template for creating websites for workshops.
+Cloned from there March, 2019

-3. Once you are done, please also [let us know][email] the workshop URL.
-If this is a self-organised workshop, you should also [fill in the self-organized workshop form][self-organized-workshop-form] (if you have not already done so), so we can keep track of all workshops.
-We build the list of workshops on our websites from the data included in your `index.md` page.
-We can only do that if you [customize][customization] that page correctly *and* let us know the workshop URL.
+It might be good form to ~~strikethrough~~ the parts of these customizations that you have completed.

 If you run into problems,
 or have ideas about how to make this process simpler,